 The Customer Effort Score (CESS) is a vanity metric.
 It cannot be compared to previous scores.
 However, it is a good idea to compare the current score to those from the past six months, or quarters, when calculating CES.
 Organic growth is defined as a 10% increase.
 The more customers you serve, the higher your Customer Effort Score.
 Your customers will be more loyal if you have a higher Customer Effort Score.

 Customer Effort scores are a good indicator of how easily customers can solve problems.
 It is a key indicator of loyalty as 59% of customers report that they have had to put in a lot of effort to resolve their problems.
-The Customer Effort Score is a key indicator of customer retention and repeats purchases.
+The Customer Effort Score is a key indicator of customer retention and repeat purchases.
 However, most consumers agree that positive interactions with companies are more likely to make them recommend the brand.

 CES isn’t a magic metric to help your company improve its services.
 It is not a reliable indicator of customer satisfaction, since it measures only one service interaction.
 A high Customer Efficiency Score is only useful when it’s used in conjunction with other metrics.
 A CES can help you improve the customer experience by assessing your service quality and the quality and products and services that you offer.

 Customer satisfaction can be measured by the Customer Effort Scoring.
 It can also serve to monitor the performance and effectiveness of your agents.
 The number of calls that an agent answers in an hour is what measures his or her productivity.
-A call center with a 80% adherence rate is efficient.
+A call center with an 80% adherence rate is efficient.
 Low scores will indicate that agents are not meeting the required standards.
 A call center with a high CES should provide a great customer experience.